Graduated driving licence – GDL! What does it mean for young drivers? Note: the GDL scheme Cancelled!

 The restrictions on certain driving types will mean young drivers get the chance to hone their skills behind the wheel before being exposed to higher-risk driving situations, such as motorways or driving in the dark.

 Meanwhile, measures to limit passenger numbers and banning hands-free mobile phones are designed to reduce car distractions.
 Distractions being some of the most common causes of collisions.

 What success is there with Graduated driving licences in other countries?

 You only have to look at countries that have already introduced Graduated Driving Licences to understand their success.

 The USA, Canada, Australia, New Zealand and Sweden, among many others, all have GDL in one form or another.

-Let’s take New Jersey, for example, which became one of the first US states to introduce a Graduated Driving Licence for young drivers in 2001.
+For example, let’s take New Jersey, which became one of the first US states to introduce a Graduated Driving Licence for young drivers in 2001.

-Before the introduction of the Graduated Driving Licence, New Jersey ranked 45th out of all 50 US states for fatal crash rates.
+Before introducing the Graduated Driving Licence, New Jersey ranked 45th out of all 50 US states for fatal crash rates.
 By 2010 they were down to 21st.